rosey99/breviform/readme.md

 This is an effort to automate terraform using python, and in so doing, eliminate CLI dependence while automating capture and inspection of results.
-By and large, terraform plays along well with expernal automation efforts, as the API is open and flexible.
+By and large, terraform plays along well with external automation efforts, as the API is open and flexible.
 Potential benefits include:

   * Upstream fetching/decryptiion of artifacts (e.g., vars, certs)